Now You See It... (Now You Don't)

 Now You See It… (Now You Don't) is an album by Michael Brecker.
 It was recorded in 1990 and released by GRP Records.

 Recording and music

 The album was recorded in 1990.
 It was Brecker's third as leader.
 The personnel and composers varied from track to track.

 Release and reception

 Now You See It… (Now You Don't) was released by GRP Records.
 AllMusic awarded the album 4 stars and its review by Scott Yanow states: "Most of the originals (either by Brecker, Beard, or producer Don Grolnick) project moods rather than feature strong melodies, but Michael Brecker's often-raging tenor makes the most of each opportunity".
+John Kelman of All About Jazz regarded the album as compelling and well worth hearing.